pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

 Manager.
 Each deleted file is listed by title with a "Reinstate" button.

 There's a `child_tombstones` method on the wayfinder to power this list.
 Uses the parent_id stored on the tombstone.
+Currently only implemented for ScannedResources.

-uses tombstone_restore_ids to pass the value to a change_set_persister callback.
+Uses tombstone_restore_ids to pass the value to the restore_tombstones.rb change_set_persister callback.
+- The importer pulls the metadata and binary down from the cloud.
+- The metadata is converted back into a FileSet object using the Valkyrie Sequel ORM converter.
+This restores id, created date, updated date, and internal resource.
+- Currently intermediate files are not preserved/restorable.
+- The PCDM use is not restored.

 ### Blind Importer